Blogdian

 Showing original language

-The RUT (Registro Único Tributario) is one of those procedures that sooner or later almost everyone in Colombia has to deal with: if you're going to work as a freelancer, need to receive payments from a company, open a business account, or simply operate legally as a natural person.
+The RUT (Registro Único Tributario) is one of those procedures that, sooner or later, almost everyone in Colombia has to deal with: if you are going to work as a freelancer, need to receive payments from a company, open a business account, or simply operate legally as an individual.
 And although it sounds complicated, in many cases you can do it from home in less than 30 minutes.

-What causes the most confusion is not knowing whether you need to go in person to the DIAN or if the online process works completely.
-Plus there's a whole industry of 'processors' that charges for a document that is 100% free.
-This post explains exactly how it works for natural persons — with the real steps, no beating around the bush.
+What causes the most confusion is not knowing whether you have to go to the DIAN in person or if the online process works completely.
+Furthermore, there is an entire industry of 'fixers' (tramitadores) who charge to obtain a document that is 100% free.
+This post explains exactly how it works for individuals — with the real steps, no fluff.
 If you want to see real options right now, you can post your services for free on Colombia Move — posting is completely free.

-If you're already a freelancer or thinking about becoming one, you might also be interested in the guide on how to file taxes as a freelancer — but this post focuses only on the RUT registration process.
+If you are already a freelancer or are thinking about becoming one, you might also be interested in the guide on how to file taxes as a freelancer — but this post focuses only on the RUT registration process.

 What is the RUT and what is it for?

-The RUT is the registry that identifies you with the DIAN (Dirección de Impuestos y Aduanas Nacionales).
-It's basically your player card in the Colombian tax system — without it, you can't issue electronic invoices, nor can a company formally contract your services.
+The RUT is the registry that identifies you before the DIAN (National Tax and Customs Directorate).
+It is basically your player profile in the Colombian tax system — without it, you cannot issue electronic invoices, nor can a company formally sign a service contract with you.

-You need it when: you're going to issue invoices as a freelancer, a business client asks you for the RUT to make a withholding tax deduction, you're going to open a business bank account, you want to contract under a service provision regime, or you're a foreign resident and will receive income in Colombia.
+You need it when: you are going to issue invoices as a freelancer, a corporate client asks for your RUT to withhold taxes at the source, you are going to open a business bank account, you want to be hired under a service provision regime, or you are a resident foreigner and are going to receive income in Colombia.

-An important clarification: the NIT of a natural person IS your ID number.
-You don't receive a different number.
-What changes is that this number gets activated at the DIAN with your economic activities and tax responsibilities registered.
+An important clarification: the NIT for an individual IS your ID number (cédula).
+You do not receive a different number.
+What changes is that this number becomes activated in the DIAN with your registered economic activities and tax responsibilities.

 Who is required to have a RUT?

-Any person or company that carries out economic activities in Colombia is required to register in the RUT.
-In practice, many employees in an employment relationship never need it because their employer takes care of everything.
+Every person or company that carries out economic activities in Colombia is required to register in the RUT.
+In practice, many employees in a formal employment relationship never need it because their employer takes care of everything.
 But if you work under a service provision contract, the story changes.

-You definitely need a RUT if: you work under a service contract (not employment), you invoice or will invoice clients, you export or import goods, you carry out currency operations, or you're a pensioner with additional income.
+You definitely need a RUT if: you work under a service contract (not an employment contract), you invoice or are going to invoice clients, you export or import goods, you carry out foreign exchange operations, or you are a pensioner with additional income.

-You can get it voluntarily even if you're not 'required'.
-For example, if you're an employee but also generate extra income as an occasional freelancer, having an active RUT gives you more options and avoids unnecessary withholdings.
+You can get it voluntarily even if you are not 'required' to.
+For example, if you are an employee but also generate extra income as an occasional freelancer, having an active RUT gives you more options and avoids unnecessary withholdings.

-For Colombian natural person: valid citizenship ID, notification address (can be your current residence), active email that you have immediate access to, cell phone number, and if you want to include bank details for payments, bank name and account number (not mandatory).
+For a Colombian individual: valid citizenship card (cédula), notification address (can be your current residence), an active email address to which you have immediate access, a cell phone number, and if you want to include bank details for payments, the bank name and account number (not mandatory).

-For foreign resident: valid passport, Foreign ID Card with NUI number, and address in Colombia.
-In this case, the NIT is linked to the foreign ID card number.
+For a resident foreigner: valid passport, Foreigner ID (Cédula de Extranjería) with a NUI number, and an address in Colombia.
+In this case, the NIT is linked to the Foreigner ID number.

-Have all of this on hand before you start the process.
+Have all this on hand before starting the process.
 It seems obvious, but more than one person starts without the exact address and loses their progress.
-The Muisca system has wait times and if you leave it open for too long without completing it, you have to start over.
+The Muisca system has a timeout, and if you leave it open for too long without completing it, you have to start over.

 Cédula de ciudadanía colombiana y documentos sobre un escritorio de madera para tramitar el RUT en la DIAN

-For the RUT you need a valid ID, active email and notification address
+For the RUT, you need a valid ID, an active email, and a notification address.

 How to get the RUT online step by step

-The DIAN allows you to register the RUT virtually in most cases.
-Here's how it works:
+The DIAN allows you to register for the RUT virtually in most cases.
+Here is how it works:

 Step 1: Enter the Muisca portal

 Go to muisca.dian.gov.co.
-If you've never had a RUT before, look for the 'RUT Registration' option — not 'update'.
-If the system shows you a previous saved draft, you can pick it up from there.
+If you have never had a RUT, look for the 'Inscripción RUT' option — not 'actualización'.
+If the system shows you a previously saved draft, you can resume from there.

-It will ask you for the document type and number.
-Enter your ID exactly as it appears, without periods or spaces.
-The system verifies against the Registraduría.
+It will ask for the type and number of your document.
+Enter your ID exactly as it appears, without dots or spaces.
+The system verifies it against the National Registry (Registraduría).

 Step 3: Fill out Form 001

-For the RUT to be active without going in person, you must have an electronic signature at the DIAN.
-If you've never activated it, the system will guide you to create one — you'll need the code that arrives at the email you registered.
-This is where many get stuck: if the email isn't written correctly or you don't have immediate access, the process fails.
+For the RUT to be active without going in person, you must have an electronic signature with the DIAN.
+If you have never activated it, the system will guide you to create it — you need the code that will arrive at the email you registered.
+This is where many get stuck: if the email is not written correctly or you do not have immediate access, the process fails.

 Step 5: Download your RUT

-Once signed and sent, the system generates the PDF with barcode.
+Once signed and submitted, the system generates a PDF with a barcode.
 Download it immediately and save it in a safe place.
-That PDF is your official RUT and it's what you'll send to your clients.
+That PDF is your official RUT and is what you will send to your clients.

-Note: There are cases where the DIAN requires physical presence — mainly if you have responsibilities 05 (VAT responsible regime), 10 (withholding agent) or 11 (exogenous informant).
-For a basic freelancer starting without VAT responsibility, the online process works well.
+Note: There are cases where the DIAN requires physical presence — mainly if you have responsibilities 05 (VAT responsible regime), 10 (withholding agent), or 11 (exogenous information reporter).
+For a basic freelancer starting out without VAT responsibility, the online process works well.

 📖 Keep reading

-Do you already have the RUT and want to understand what taxes apply to you as a freelancer?
+Do you already have your RUT and want to understand which taxes apply to you as a freelancer?

-Read the complete guide to taxes for freelancers →
+Read the complete tax guide for freelancers →

 CIIU codes: how to choose the right one

-The CIIU (Clasificación Industrial Internacional Uniforme) is the code that describes your economic activity.
-Choosing it correctly matters because it determines the withholding rate that will be applied to you, affects how the DIAN classifies you for income tax filing, and can create inconsistencies if you charge for services in one sector but have the code for another.
+The CIIU (International Standard Industrial Classification) is the code that describes your economic activity.
+Choosing it well matters because it determines the withholding rate that will be applied to you, affects how the DIAN classifies you for income tax returns, and can cause inconsistencies if you charge for services in one sector but have the code for another.

-Some common examples: 7490 (other professional, scientific and technical activities — widely used by generic freelancers), 6201 (development of computer systems — programmers and devs), 7311 (advertising — marketing, designers), 8690 (other health activities — independent health professionals), 7020 (business management consulting).
+Some common examples: 7490 (other professional, scientific, and technical activities — widely used by generic freelancers), 6201 (computer systems development — programmers and devs), 7311 (advertising — marketing, designers), 8690 (other health activities — independent health professionals), 7020 (business management consulting).

-You can have more than one CIIU code if you offer services in multiple sectors.
+You can have more than one CIIU code if you offer services in various sectors.
 To find the exact code, search for 'tabla CIIU Colombia DIAN' — the DIAN publishes the complete updated list.
-If you have doubts about which one to use, it's a good question for an accountant or for the Colombia Move community.
+If you have doubts about which one to use, it is a good question for an accountant or for the Colombia Move community.

 Tax responsibilities: which one applies to you?

-Tax responsibilities are the specific commitments you make to the DIAN.
-The most common ones for a natural person starting out as a freelancer:
+Tax responsibilities are the specific commitments you assume before the DIAN.
+The most common ones for an independent individual starting out:

-Responsibility 05 (VAT): If your services are subject to VAT and you exceed the limits.
-Most new freelancers operate as non-VAT responsible if they don't exceed 3,500 UVT annually in taxable services.
-If you're non-responsible, you DON'T charge VAT and don't have to declare it.
+Responsibility 05 (VAT): If your services are subject to VAT and you exceed the thresholds.
+Most new freelancers operate as non-VAT responsible if they do not exceed 3,500 UVT annually in taxable services.
+If you are non-responsible, you DO NOT charge VAT and do not have to declare it.

-Responsibility 07 (Simple Taxation Regime): If you opted for SIMPLE, you register here.
-It applies to self-employed individuals who meet the requirements and prefer a unified scheme.
-It's not for everyone — consult with an accountant before choosing it.
+Responsibility 07 (Simple Taxation Regime): If you opted for the SIMPLE regime, you register here.
+It applies to independent workers who meet the requirements and prefer a unified scheme.
+It is not for everyone — consult with an accountant before choosing it.

-Responsibility 11 (Exogenous Informant): If you exceed certain income or asset thresholds during the year, you must report exogenous information.
-DIAN can assign you this code later if it applies.
+Responsibility 11 (Exogenous Information Reporter): If you exceed certain income or asset thresholds during the year, you must report exogenous information.
+The DIAN may assign this code to you later if you qualify.

-For most new freelancers, they start without VAT responsibility and without a simple regime.
-As income grows, they update the RUT.
+Most new freelancers start without VAT responsibility and without the simple regime.
+As their income grows, they update their RUT.

 How to download the updated RUT